DevelopersCommunity/archlinux-wsl/README.md

 1. Use the command `wsl -d ArchLinux` to run the newly imported Arch Linux distribution.
 1. Make any customization you want to your distro.
 1. When you are done with the customization, logout from `WSL` and run the following commands to export the image.
-You can install [7-zip](https://7-zip.org/) by running `winget -e --id 7zip.7zip`.
+You can install [7-zip](https://7-zip.org/) by running `winget install -e --id 7zip.7zip`.

 ```powershell
 wsl --terminate ArchLinux